numpy/numpy/doc/source/reference/routines.polynomials.rst

 In addition to the ``coef`` attribute, polynomials from the polynomial package also have ``domain`` and ``window`` attributes.
-These attributes are most relevant when polynomials to data, though it should be noted that polynomials with different ``domain`` and ``window`` attributes are not considered equal, and can't be mixed in arithmetic::
+These attributes are most relevant when fitting polynomials to data, though it should be noted that polynomials with different ``domain`` and ``window`` attributes are not considered equal, and can't be mixed in arithmetic::